Justin-OwiStudent/Trivirab-Main/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
-The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.
+Ensure that you have the latest version of [Android Studio](https://developer.android.com/studio?gclid=CjwKCAjwu5yYBhAjEiwAKXk_eGBPEKpznIFNsu5Y9a8GOtO5n7ZnCNOe3jCEt3yMzmuhw4z2RBKrzBoCVJAQAvD_BwE&gclsrc=aw.ds) installed on your machine.
+The [Kotlin](https://kotlinlang.org/) plugin will also be required.

 ### How to install